Frequently asked questions

 Can I freeze your salmon?

-Yes, but be sure to do so as soon as possible and before the use-by date.
+Please do check the pack of pack for instructions as some packs of Leap Wild Fish are not suitable for home freezing.
+But if they are, be sure to do so as soon as possible and before the use-by date.
 Once frozen, eat within one month.

 Is Leap tuna sustainable?